BetMGM NC promo code GOALNC: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s quick and easy to create an account on BetMGM using promo code GOALNC to unlock $150 in bonus bets when you wager just $5.
+It’s simple to take advantage of the BetMGM North Carolina promo code GOALNC code and earn $150 of bonus bets.

-- Click here to be taken to the BetMGM Sportsbook, and use the code GOALNC when opening a new account
+- Click here to go to the BetMGM Sportsbook and open an account using the promo code GOALNC

 - Place a first bet of at least $5 on any sport

-- Get $150 in bonus bets sent to your account, plus any winnings from the qualifying bet.
+- Get $150 of bonus bets credited to your account, plus any winnings from your qualifying bet

-Meanwhile, there is an intriguing game from MLS’s Western Conference between Vancouver and Portland.
-Both teams currently have 7 points, and a win here would provide a good early season advantage.
-The home team Whitecaps are currently narrow -125 favorites.

-Both Duke and NC State continue their March Madness journeys on Friday, however both are also underdogs in the Sweet Sixteen.
-NC State are +6.5 points against Marquette, while Duke are +4.5 against Houston.
-They’ll need wins to reach the weekend’s Elite Eight.
+The day’s biggest soccer match comes from La Liga, where Atlético Madrid travel to take on Villarreal.
+Madrid are narrow +120 favorites for the game, which they need to win to leapfrog Athletic Club Bilbao and move into a Champions League place.

+The biggest game in the NHL sees the Panthers travel to Canada to face the Maple Leafs.
+The Bruins have moved to the top of the Atlantic Division, and a Panthers loss will not only give up control of the division but allow the 3rd placed Maple Leafs to close the gap.

+Finally, in the NBA the game between the Hawks and Bulls could very well be a Play-In Tournament preview.
+The two teams are currently sitting in 9th and 10th in the East and look set to face each other in the first round.

+A win here can give a psychological advantage for that meeting, or even help the winner chase down the 8th placed 76ers and an easier playoff path.

-Use the promo code GOALNC on BetMGM this weekend to get $150 in bonus bets to use on this great lineup of March Madness and soccer action.
+Click here to go to BetMGM and use the promo code GOALNC when signing up to unlock $150 in bonus bets to use on this huge day of action.

 More info on BetMGM’s NC bonus